 It has been the capital of Prussia, the German Empire, the Weimar Republic, the Third Reich, and finally, today, the Federal Republic of Germany.
-Each year about 7.5 million visitors flock there from abroad, making it the most-visited city in Germany.
+Each year more than 10 million visitors flock there from abroad, making it the most-visited city in Germany.
 People just can’t forget about Berlin.

 Each of the city’s twelve districts has a unique personality, and this is what lends Berlin a small-town atmosphere quite contrary to its actual size.
 Over centuries, the city has expanded by engulfing surrounding villages and adding their cultures and populations to its numbers.